worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/dime-data-nda.md

 (e.g., drives, tapes, transcripts), unless specifically requested to do so by the Principal Investigator;

-4. Keep all _personal data_ stored in any form or format (e.g., files, drives, tapes, transcripts) secure both when transferred to me, and while it is in my possession.
+4. Keep all _personal data_ (as defined by the [World Bank Personal Data Directive](https://ppfonline.worldbank.org/search/9228ae8f-f14a-40a0-a8af-ec7c7d1d7885?ver=current)) stored in any form or format (e.g., files, drives, tapes, transcripts) secure both when transferred to me, while in my possession, and when shared with team members allowed to have access to personal data.
-Examples of personal data includes both straightforwardly identifying data, such as name, address, and personal identification number, as well as, less straightforwardly identifying data, such as location data, online identification data such as an internet protocol (IP) address and cookie identifiers, and physical characteristics.
 Measures required to keep data secure depend on context, but as a minimum always include (when applicable):
     - making sure that no data is transferred to me in an insecure method;
       (this applies to data collection, receiving data from research partners or other members of the research team);